Bachelor of Fine Arts

 Your Solo BFA Exhibition

 Build a coherent body of work around your best ideas.
-Fill a gallery space, figuring out how to place the pieces to enhance their impact and illuminate their relationships.
+Fill a gallery space.
+Figure out how to place each piece to enhance its impact and illuminate its relationships.
 Create an announcement card.
 Talk about your work and find out how your audience sees it at your artist talk.
 It’s a great experience to have under your belt!

 Although art students in most Bachelor of Fine Arts programs exhibit at a group show, at SNC each candidate has their own show in one of the college’s dedicated gallery spaces.